ocademy-ai/machine-learning/open-machine-learning-jupyter-book/ml-fundamentals/classification/introduction-to-classification.md

 ## Self study

 This curriculum contains several interesting datasets.
-Dig through the `data` folders and see if any contain datasets that would be appropriate for binary or multi-class classification?
+Dig through the `/assets/data` folders and see if any contain datasets that would be appropriate for binary or multi-class classification?
 What questions would you ask of this dataset?

 ## Your turn! 🚀